The Value of Unique Pictures?

 You’ve landed on the mother-load of information about the greatest 35mm film camera ever made, the Nikon F6.
 As digital cameras progress to staggering levels of sophistication (and in many cases, cost), somehow – right along side – the use of film continues to rise, and even accelerate.

 You’re lookin’ at it.
 The F6 Project 3.0 is here, back from the jaws of death.
 O.K., maybe a little melodramatic… but after 10+ years he’s still kickin’.
-I want to say a sincere ‘thank you‘ to a certain someone responsible from talking sense into me when I was thinking of throwing in the towel.
+I want to say a sincere ‘thank you‘ to a certain someone responsible for talking sense into me when I was thinking of throwing in the towel.
 You know who you are.
 Thank you.